astroumd/lmtoy/docs/webrun.md

 		       O1                                 obsnum's
                        O2
                        ..
-                       session.dat                        this file contains "1" and "2"
+                       session.dat                        this file contains session entries "1" and "2"
                        session-1/                         PIS=session-1 is the new WORK_LMT for this webrun session lmtoy_run/lmtoy_PID/
                                  PID/O1                   only one PID in this session